noranda/health-it-conferences/README.md

 ### Editing a conference

-To edit a conference, find the conference file you'd like to edit in the `_posts/` folder and make the changes.
+To edit a conference, find the conference file you'd like to edit in the `_posts\` folder and make the changes.

 ##### Incorrect information